Neuroscientist Dr Hannah Critchlow says that managers and leaders have a duty to get their heads around how the brain works.

-By Lachlan Colquhoun // Photograph by Paul Musso
+By Lachlan Colquhoun // photographs by Paul Musso & Martin Pope

 While medical science has gone a long way to demystify the physiology of other organs, such as the liver and the heart, our understanding of the brain and its 86 billion neurons has remained comparatively limited until recently.

 Breakthroughs in neuroscience over the past decade, however, are rapidly lifting the veil on our understanding of the body’s most complex organ and, in the process, helping us understand more about human behaviour.

 “This is a great time to be a neuroscientist, we are peering into the mind as never before,” says Dr Hannah Critchlow, a British author, neuroscientist and fellow of Magdalene College, Cambridge.
 “We are learning about the brain at an exponential rate now — there are as many as five to ten thousand new research papers coming out each month.

 “We still have a lot to learn of course, and there are still major problems, as we can see with mental health, but we are discovering the real underpinnings of the brain’s operation and this information will help us to better treat some of the debilitating conditions of the mind.”

 Dr Critchlow is at the frontline of neuroscience and is on a mission to communicate its findings to the world.

 Nominated as one of the UK’s Top 100 Scientists by the Science Council, she is about to follow up her first book Consciousness with a second publication on the theme of “the science of fate”.

 Many of the insights from neuroscience, Dr Critchlow says, have come from understanding the brain as a physical organ.
 Advancing technologies such as optogenetics, which uses light to stimulate specific circuits in the brain, are revealing more about the physiology of behaviours that were previously considered part of the mystery of personality.